swagger-api/swagger.io-docs/src/content/docs/open-source-tools/Swagger Codegen/Codegen v2/about.md

 ## Security contact

 Please disclose any security-related issues or vulnerabilities by emailing [security@swagger.io](mailto:security@swagger.io), instead of using the public issue tracker.

+## Thank You

+💚💚💚 We'd like to give a big shout out to all those who've contributed to Swagger Codegen, be that in raising issues, fixing bugs, authoring templates, or crafting useful content for others to benefit from. 💚💚💚